 The Right to Freedom of Religion

-The First Amendment guarantees the right “to petition the Government for a redress of grievances.”
-For prisoners, this has translated to certain types of access to the courts.
-The two major categories of petitions that can be filed by prisoners are criminal appeals (often by habeas corpus petitions) and civil rights lawsuits.
-The right to petition the courts in these ways is referred to as the right of access to the courts.
-The court discusses this right at length in the case of Johnson v.
-Avery (1969).
+The First Amendment of the United States Constitution guarantees all citizens the right to “petition the Government for a redress of grievances.”
+This right also applies to prisoners, who are allowed access to the courts for certain types of petitions.
+The two primary categories of petitions that prisoners can file are criminal appeals, typically through habeas corpus petitions, and civil rights lawsuits.
+The right to file these petitions is known as the “right of access to the courts,” which was discussed in detail by the court in the Johnson v.
+Avery case of 1969.

 Freedom from Retaliation

-Inmates who file complaints, grievances, and lawsuits against prison staff have a constitutional right to be free from retaliation.
-The Supreme Court based this right on the logic that retaliation by prison staff hampers the exercise of protected constitutional rights.
-In practice, this right has been difficult for inmates to assert.
-Prison staff can often find legitimate reasons for taking action that was intended as retaliation.
+Prisoners who file complaints, grievances, and lawsuits against prison staff have a constitutional right to be free from retaliation.
+This right is rooted in the belief that any retaliation against prisoners by the staff hampers their ability to exercise their protected constitutional rights.
+While this right is vital to ensure that prisoners can exercise their rights without fear of retribution, it can be challenging to enforce.

 Rights During Prison Disciplinary Proceedings

 In the landmark case of Wolff v.
-McDonnell (1974), the Supreme Court defined the contours of prisoner rights during prison disciplinary proceedings.
-While not all due process rights due to a criminal defendant were due the prisoner in a disciplinary proceeding, some rights were preserved.
-Among those rights were:
+McDonnell (1974), the Supreme Court established the parameters of prisoner rights during prison disciplinary proceedings.
+While not all due process rights afforded to criminal defendants were applicable to prisoners in disciplinary proceedings, certain rights were still protected.

 The Right to Privacy

-The right to privacy is closely related to the law of search and seizure.
+The right to privacy is an essential aspect of the law of search and seizure.
 In the landmark case of Hudson v.
-Palmer (1984), the Court determined that inmates do not have a reasonable expectation of privacy in their living quarters.
-In the Court’s rationale, the needs of institutional security outweigh the inmate’s right to privacy.
-The policy implication of this decision is that shakedowns may be conducted at the discretion of prison staff, and no evidence of wrongdoing is necessary to justify the search.
+Palmer (1984), the Court established that inmates do not have a reasonable expectation of privacy in their living quarters.
+According to the Court, the needs for institutional security outweigh the inmate’s right to privacy.